-Magnesium: Important for healthy functioning of the kidneys, muscles and heart.
+Magnesium: Important for healthy functioning of the kidneys, nerves, bones, muscles and heart.

 Muscles Nerves and Bones

 Magnesium and calcium work together.
-Calcium is only absorbed with the help of magnesium.
-Your muscles need to be able to pull in calcium in order to contract and pull out when they need to relax and magnesium helps perform this essential function.
+Your muscles pull in calcium to contract.
+Magnesium helps muscles relax and controls muscle contractions.
+It helps increase oxygen in muscles and lesson the build up of lactic acid.
 Magnesium also enables calcium to strengthen bones and teeth, keeping the skeletal system healthy.

 Potter JD, Robertson SP, Johnson JD, "Magnesium and the regulation of muscle contraction."
 Fed Proc.
 1981 Oct;40(12):2653-6.